AaronLasseigne/active_interaction/README.md

           boolean :smoking
           boolean :view
         end
+        time :arrives_at, :departs_at

-3. Use any additional validations you like:
+3. Use any additional validations you need:

         validates :name, length: {maximum: 10}
         validates :state, inclusion: {in: %w(AL AK AR ...
 WY)}
+        validate arrives_before_departs

+        private

+        def arrive_before_departs
+          if departs_at <= arrives_at
+            errors.add(:departs_at, 'must come after the arrival time') end
+        end

 4. Define your execute method.
-It can return a value:
+It can return whatever you like:

         def execute
           record = do_thing(...)